opencog/atomspace-dht/README.md

   Dropped data is a show-stopper; data storage MUST be reliable!
   See [opendht issue #471](https://github.com/savoirfairelinux/opendht/issues/471) for SCTP implementation status.

 * Hard-coded limits on various OpenDHT structures.
 See [opendht issue #426](https://github.com/savoirfairelinux/opendht/issues/426) These include a limit on the number of values per key (`MAX_VALUES`), a limit on the total size of a node (`MAX_HASHES`), the size of pending (unprocessed) received data (`RX_QUEUE_MAX_SIZE`) and how stale/old the unprocessed data is (`RX_QUEUE_MAX_DELAY`).

+  This needs to be worked around by creating a "large set" primitive, and using this to hold the large sets of MUID's/GUID's.
+Without this, the driver is limited to AtomSpaces of about 15K Atoms or less.

-* It appears to be impossible to saturate the system to 100% CPU usage, even when running locally.
-This might be the reason why its slow: something, somewhere is blocking and taking too long; doing nothing at all.
-What this is is unknown.
+* It has not been possible to saturate the system to 100% CPU usage, even when running locally.
+The reason for this is not known.
+  Presumably, some timer somewhere is waiting.
 This is particularly visible with `MultiUserUTest`, which starts at 100% CPU and then drops to single-digit percentages.

 * There is some insane gnutls/libnettle bug when it interacts with BoehmGC.
 It's provoked when running `MultiUserUTest` when the line that creates `dht::crypto::generateIdentity();` is enabled.